top of page

 Have a "SAFE" trip!

-The museum sits on the site of the second Plymouth Town Hall, which also had a jail.
-The cell door is on display, complete with a ball and chain.
+The museum is on the site of the original headquarters of the Eagle Lock Company.
+Later, it became Plymouth's Town Hall, which had a jail in the 1800s.
+The cell door is on display, complete with a ball and chain!

 Across the street from the museum is the original location of the Eagle Lock factory, founded in 1854.
 Some buildings still remain visible.

-Located down the street from the museum sits the Eli Terry, Jr. Water Wheel, listed on the National Register of Historic Places.
+Located down the street from the museum is the Eli Terry, Jr. Water Wheel, listed on the National Register of Historic Places.

 Terryville is probably the only town in the United States with a Water Wheel on its Main Street!